Measure Theoretic Aspects of Oscillations of Error Terms: The Oscillation Theorem Of Landau

 \subsection{Measure Theoretic $\Omega_\pm$ Results}

-Results in last section shows that $\mathcal{A}_1$ and $\mathcal{A}_2$ are unbounded.
-But we do not know how the size of these sets grow.
+Results in the last section shows that $\mathcal{A}_1$ and $\mathcal{A}_2$ are unbounded.
+But they do not indicate how the size of these sets $\mathcal{A}_1$ and $\mathcal{A}_2$ grow.
 An answer to this question was given by Kaczorowski and Szyd\l o in \cite[Theorem~4]{KaczMeasure}.

 \begin{thm}[Kaczorowski and Szyd\l o \cite{KaczMeasure}] Let the conditions in Assumptions~\ref{as:for_landau} hold.
 Also assume that for a non-decreasing positive continuous function $h$ satisfying

 we have